 I was lucky enough to have been exposed to his work early on, first through his iconic TV series Cosmos, then through Contact the book.
 I still haven’t read The Demon-Haunted World: Science As A Candle In The Dark, his treatise on scientific knowledge, but I will soon.

-I hope others will do, too — delve into Sagan’s work with boundless curiosity.
+I hope others do, too — delve into Sagan’s work with boundless curiosity.

 It’s well worth it.

 In the meantime, check out Contact, film and book.
-They are both inspired and inspirational pieces of work, entertaining and challenging at the same time.
-They offer a distinct take on the human condition, one that will stay with you in the subtlest of ways.
+Both are inspired and inspirational pieces of work, entertaining and challenging at the same time.
+They offer a distinct take on the human condition, one that stays with you in the subtlest of ways.

-And, please, read the io9 review below.
-It lights up the film with great insight, unlocking the genius of Robert Zemeckis and his team, reminding us that even fairytales have profound meanings, at least when the set and setting are right, the storytellers up to the task, and, most crucially, the audience members ready for them.
+And, please, take a moment to read the io9 review below.
+It lights up the film with great insight, and unlocks the genius of Robert Zemeckis and his team, reminding us that even fairytales have profound meanings, at least when the set and setting are right, the storytellers up to the task and, most crucially, the audience members ready for them.

 From the bays of Pearl Coast, and in conjunction with your ever-watchful Spin Doctor,